 Apparently, working today doesn’t always just mean eating tomorrow.
-It might also mean working even harder tomorrow to eat the same the day after.
+It might also mean working

-A new study from researchers at Duke University, University of Georgia and University of Colorado finds that competent, hardworking employees experience higher performance expectations, are often assigned more tasks and are often unhappier because of it, according to The Atlantic.
+A new study from researchers at Duke University, University of Georgia and University of Colorado finds that competent, hardworking employees experience higher performance expectations, are often assigned more tasks and are often unhappier because of it, according to The Atlantic

 In one experiment, the researchers established that the performance expectations of “Sam,” a fictional employee, rose sharply when participants learned he had great self-control, or competence.